 Dvar Torah: This speech is given by the Bar or Bat Mitzvah, and is the interpretation of the Torah reading through this young person’s eyes.

 Shabbat, the seventh day of the week, is the day we are called to stop our everyday activities, and rededicate ourselves to our faith and Jewish heritage.
 Every Jewish home celebrates the completion of Creation and the work week on this day, welcoming Shabbat the Queen.
 Wishing to integrate Shabbat into your weekend and sanctify it Shabbat traditionally includes three required meals: Friday night dinner, Saturday lunch, and the third meal in late afternoon.
 Typical Shabbat foods include challah (braided bread) and wine, which are both blessed before the meal begins.

-The Jewish New Year, Rosh Hashanah actually means “Head of the Year.”
+Rosh Hashanah, the Jewish New Year, actually means “Head of the Year.”
 Just like the head controls the body, our actions on Rosh Hashanah have a tremendous impact on the rest of the year.
-It is a day of prayer, a time to ask the Almighty to grant us a year of peace, prosperity and blessing.
+It is a day of prayer, a time to ask the Almighty to grant us a year of peace, prosperity, and blessing.
 But it is also a joyous day when we proclaim G‑d King of the Universe.
 The Kabbalists teach that the continued existence of the universe depends on G‑d’s desire for a world, a desire that is renewed when we accept His kingship anew each year on Rosh Hashanah.

 Simchat Torah and Shemini Atzeret